Chart Color Schemes

 The labour market in Balnarring shows considerable strength compared to most other Australian regions

-Balnarring has an educated workforce with prominent representation in essential services sectors.
-The unemployment rate is 2.5%, with estimated employment growth of 2.8% over the past year (AreaSearch data).
+Balnarring has a well-educated workforce with significant representation in essential services sectors.
+Its unemployment rate is 2.4%, lower than Greater Melbourne's 4.7%.
+Employment growth over the past year was estimated at 2.7%.

-17.2%), while transport, postal & warehousing shows lower representation at 1.5%.
-The worker-to-resident ratio is 0.8, indicating local employment opportunities above average.
-Between September 2024 and September 2025, employment increased by 2.8% while labour force grew by 2.8%, with unemployment remaining stable (AreaSearch analysis).
-In contrast, Greater Melbourne saw employment growth of 3.0% and labour force growth of 3.3%, with a 0.3 percentage point rise in unemployment.
-State-level data to 25-Nov-25 shows Victoria's employment grew by 1.13% year-on-year (adding 41,950 jobs), with an unemployment rate of 4.7%.
-National employment forecasts from May-25 project national growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Balnarring's employment mix suggests local employment should increase by 6.2% over five years and 13.0% over ten years, assuming constant population projections.
+Conversely, transport, postal & warehousing has lower representation at 1.5% versus the regional average of 5.2%.
+The worker-to-resident ratio is 0.8, indicating ample local employment opportunities.
+Between September 2024 and September 2025, employment increased by 2.7%, while labour force grew by a similar rate, with unemployment remaining stable.
+In contrast, Greater Melbourne saw employment growth of 3.0% and labour force growth of 3.3%.
+Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Balnarring's industry mix suggests local employment could increase by 6.2% in five years and 13.0% in ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment